n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 ## Freedom to Reimagine

 > The flexibility & functionality of functions allow us to break away from traditional java conventions and reimagine how we build our projects

-___

-# Takeaways

-- Easy to get started
-- Flexibility in how we write, modify and utilize functions
-- Functions enable us to reimagine how we build projects

 ^ We're going to explore function's from their basics variants to more complex iterations